MarketSquare/robotframework-requests/README.md

 After we create a Session we can send any of the following `Get, Post, Put, Delete, Head` requests.
 In the above example we send a GET request to the session with the alias _google_ and check the HTTP response code.
 Then send a another GET request but this time to the session with the alias _github_ and pass in a `uri`.
-In this case it is `/users/bulkan` which will return a JSON string. `RequestsLibrary` provide a convenience keyword for loading in a JSON string called `To JSON`.
+In this case it is `/users/bulkan` which will return a JSON string. `RequestsLibrary` returned object provides a method to get the content as a JSON object format called json().

 For more examples see the `tests` folder which contains testcase files that is used to test the keywords in this library againts [httpbin.org](http://httpbin.org).